-Ethos offers different packages of shareholder meeting analyses for non Swiss companies (Europe, North America, Asia/Pacific).
-Please contact us for an offer tailored to your particular requirements.
+Ethos offers different packages of proxy voting reports for non-Swiss companies (Europe, North America, Asia/Pacific).
+Please contact us for a customised offer tailored to your specific needs.

-The voting recommendations are based on Ethos' voting guidelines.
-The underlying research is made by the following partners:
+The voting recommendations are based on Ethos' proxy voting guidelines.
+In markets where Ethos does not perform the primary analysis, the analysis is provided by the following partners:

-- Europe: The local partners of the network Expert Corporate Governance Service (ECGS) of which Ethos is the Swiss member
+- Europe: Expert Corporate Governance Service (ECGS) of which Ethos is the Swiss member

-- North America and Asia/Pacific: Shareholder Association for Research and Education (SHARE)
+- North America: Shareholder Association for Research and Education (SHARE)

 For institutional investors who have subscribed to the proxy analyses service, Ethos can also provide administrative support for the exercise of shareholder voting rights.
 This service allows institutional investors to delegate to Ethos the tasks related to to the execution of the vote at the shareholder meetings.